preludeorg/libraries/python/cli/README.md

 # Prelude CLI

-Interact with the full range of features in Build or Detect, organized by:
+Interact with the full range of features in Prelude Detect, organized by:

 - IAM: manage your account
 - Build: write and maintain your collection of security tests